gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for Maven optional dependencies

-Gradle will now [take Maven optional dependencies into account](https://github.com/gradle/gradle/pull/3129) during dependency resolution.
-Before, optional dependencies were not included in the dependency graph.
-As of Gradle 4.4, optional dependencies will participate in dependency resolution as soon as another dependency on the same module is found in the graph.
-For example, if a transitive dependency on `foo:bar:1.1` is optional, but another path in the dependency graph brings `foo:bar:1.0` (not optional), then Gradle will resolve to `foo:bar:1.1`.
-Previous releases would resolve to `foo:bar:1.0`.
-However, if no "hard" dependency is found on the optional module, then it will **not** be included, as previous Gradle versions did.
-It means that depending on the shape of your dependency graph, you may now have a different dependency resolution result after upgrading to Gradle 4.4.
+Supporting optional dependencies means that depending on the shape of your dependency graph, you may now have a different dependency resolution result after upgrading to Gradle 4.4.
+Should you see any problem, [build scans](https://scans.gradle.com) can help you debug those.

 ## External contributions